Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects

-We here introduce our benchmark, geared towards the following desirable properties. \begin{itemize}
+We here introduce our benchmark, geared towards the following desirable properties: \begin{itemize}

 \item \emph{Dataset richness and representativeness}.
 The first and foremost requirement for a thorough evaluation is the availability of a data set characterized by a good sampling of varied shapes: each family of simple geometric primitives (i.e., plane, cylinder, cone, sphere, and torus) should appear in a sufficient number of point clouds.
 In addition, we consider different point cloud densities as well as data integrity (with/without missing data).
-To prevent data redundancy, each CAD model is used to generate one and only one point cloud.
+Each CAD object is used to generate one and only one point cloud.

 \item \emph{Ease of expansion}.
 An ideal benchmark should be able to develop over time, in order to test new paradigms and face new challenges; this requires the capability to generate new data in an easy and efficient way.
 To satisfy this basic requirement, Section \ref{sec:dataset} outlines a general pipeline that can be used for data generation.